...

 8. Establish Relationships with Influencers and Media

 Identify and cultivate relationships with relevant influencers in your industry and key journalists.
-A solid public relations plan should include influencer marketing as a tool to amplify your message and enhance brand positioning.
+A solid public relations plan should include influencer marketing as a tool to amplify your message and enhance B2B thought leadership.

 9. Prepare a Crisis Management Plan